Keyboard shortcuts

 Audience: anyone who wants a map of every pulse subcommand before diving into per-command details.

 This page is a one-liner index of the CLI tree.
-Each row links to its detailed chapter where applicable; commands that are minor variants of each other (per-format import/export leaves) are listed compactly.
+Each row links to its detailed chapter where applicable; commands that are minor variants of each other (per-format import/export leaves, per-leaf shard maintenance commands) are listed compactly.

 LLM agents using MCP: there is no equivalent skill — agents drive Pulse through MCP tools, not the CLI.
 Start at the getting-started skill instead.